s0ders/pi-montecarlo/README.md

-# Montecarlo Method
+# Monte Carlo Method
-The Montecarlo method is a way of approximating some numerical value, PI here, using random processes.<br>
-The `main.js` file generates random points in and outside a circle of radius `r` in order to compute PI with a tree digits precision.
+JS implementation of a Monte Carlo method to estimate π with three decimals.